zedems01/AutoX-app/x_automation_app/backend/new_plan_app.md

 *   **I. HiTL + User Provides Topic:**
     1. Topic received.
-    2. Tweet Advanced Search Endpoint (fetches tweets on X).
+    2.  **Tweet Search Agent** (LLM-driven search query generation and pagination for fetching tweets on X).
     3. Opinion Analysis Agent (assesses public opinion, extracts summary, sentiment, subject/topic).
     4. Deep Research Agents (set of nodes for news and information search, using topic from Opinion Analysis or user-provided one).
     5. Writer (writes content and image prompts).
     6. Quality Assurance (checks, validates, and refines Writer's output).
     7. HiTL 1 (User reviews content/prompts, validates or provides feedback for revision back to Writer).
-    8. Image Generator (generates images from prompts).
+    8.  **Image Generator** (LLM-driven image generation and iterative refinement based on prompts).
     9. HiTL 2 (User reviews images, validates or provides feedback for regeneration back to Image Generator).
     10. Publicator (Conditional: if `GET_OUTPUTS`, returns Markdown; if `PUBLISH_X`, chunks content into threads/single tweets and posts to X).

 *   **II.
 HiTL + User Does NOT Provide Topic:**
-    1. Fetch Trending Topics on X.
+    1.  **Trend Harvester** (LLM-driven trend fetching and selection from X).
     2. HiTL 0 (Present trending topics to user for selection).
-    3. Tweet Advanced Search Endpoint (fetches tweets on X).
+    3.  **Tweet Search Agent** (LLM-driven search query generation and pagination for fetching tweets on X).
     4.  ...
 Rest proceeds as in Workflow I.

 *   **III.
 Autonomous + User Provides Topic:**
     1. Same as Workflow I, but all HiTL steps are skipped.
 Default actions are taken automatically.
+This includes:
+        *   **Tweet Search Agent** (LLM-driven search query generation and pagination).
+        *   **Image Generator** (LLM-driven image generation and refinement).

 *   **IV.
 Autonomous + User Does NOT Provide Topic:**
-    1. Fetch Trending Topics on X.
+    1.  **Trend Harvester** (LLM-driven trend fetching and selection from X).
-    2. System automatically selects the top-ranked topic.
+    2. System automatically selects the top-ranked topic (via autonomous node).
-    3. Tweet Advanced Search Endpoint (fetches tweets on X).
+    3.  **Tweet Search Agent** (LLM-driven search query generation and pagination for fetching tweets on X).
     4.  ...
 Rest proceeds as in Workflow I, skipping HiTL nodes.

 ---